Your Guide

 We live in a spiritual vacuum that is made all the more vacuous by outdated creation myths and emotional environmentalism.
 The busyness of our lives, even those dedicated to service, spins us ever outwards away from our centre.
 Pilgrimage on the other hand slows us down and opens us inwards to the Source.
 In one direction lies illusion, the other truth.
 Thank God I stumbled onto a pilgrim path.
 The route may still have its ups and downs but the overall direction is set, the way-marks clear and the destination assured.
 The only choice I have left is how long it will take me to arrive…”

 Want to know more?
-Then read on and see how John describes his life so far... and what led him onto the Camino and to writing these guidebooks for you!
+Then read on and see how John described his life and what led him onto the Camino and to writing these guidebooks for you!

 Pretence